dotcasek/MLLC270-Food-Blog/README.md

 ### 07-29-2019
-# Kung Pao Beef over Cauliflour Rice
+# Kung Pao Beef over Cauliflower Rice

 Tonight for dinner i ate leftover chineese food from last night.
 I ate kung pao beef which contains beef, peanuts, celery and bamboo shoots in a spicy sauce.
 I ate the beef on top of cauliflower rice which i prepared from freezer bag.